trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/10-libfuzzer/index.md

 ```

 From there, we prepare a corpus to simplify the task of finding bugs for the fuzzer.
-This is an optional step because libFuzzer can start from an empty corpus.
+This is an optional step because libFuzzer can start from an empty corpus. <!-- TODO Add a general section about "Corpus preparation" for V2 -->
 However, it is helpful to prepare a corpus with real-world inputs so that the fuzzer does not start from scratch.
 Starting from a single valid PNG file, as shown below, already significantly improves fuzzing effectiveness.

 ```shell